AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/crm/salesforce-package-configuration/uninstall-marketo-sales-connect-from-salesforce-classic.md

 ## Delete Sales Connect Package {#delete-sales-connect-package}

-Once you’ve removed all the objects from your Salesforce Account, follow the steps below.
+Once you've removed all the objects from your Salesforce Account, follow the steps below.

 1. In Salesforce, click **Setup**.

 1. In the Quick Find box, enter "Apex Classes."

-1. Click **Delete** next to all “MarketoSalesConnectionCustomization” or “MarketoSalesEngageCustomization” entries on your list.
+1. Click **Delete** next to all "MarketoSalesConnectionCustomization" or "MarketoSalesEngageCustomization" entries on your list.

-You’re all set!
+You're all set!

-Here’s a list of all the objects that need to be removed from your Salesforce instance:
+Here's a list of all the objects that need to be removed from your Salesforce instance:

 ## Sales Connect Customization Details {#sales-connect-customization-details}